FREQUENTLY ASKED QUESTIONS

 Where do you go for outings?

-We go to a variety of places including, but not limited to, Walmart, $.99 store, Island Pacific Market, Vallarta’s, various museums and botanical gardens.
+We go to a variety of places including, but not limited to: Walmart, $.99 store, Island Pacific Market, Vallarta’s, various museums and botanical gardens.

-How many days does my family member need to enroll?
+How many days does my loved one need to enroll?

-After your family member goes through our 3-day assessment period, we hold an interdisciplinary team meeting to discuss what amount of days would be appropriate for the person, as well as what works for your family.
-Our minimum is two days a week.
+After your loved one goes through our 3-day assessment period, we hold an interdisciplinary team meeting to discuss what amount of days would be appropriate for the person, as well as what works for the family/caregiver.
+Attendance ranges from 1-5 days a week.

 Can I drop off my loved one only when I need a break?

-We are a treatment-based facility and have care plans created for each of our participants, therefore we usually need a consistent schedule to ensure your family member is having all of their needs met.
-If a family would like to pay for daily services, rather than enroll through their insurance, we can be available to provide respite services.
+We are a treatment-based facility and have care plans created for each of our participants, therefore we usually need a consistent schedule to ensure your loved one is having all of their needs met.
+If a family/caregiver would like to pay for daily services, rather than enroll through their insurance, we may be available to provide respite services.

 Are there support groups available for caregivers?

-We do not currently have support groups available, but we are actively working towards creating a schedule starting at the beginning of 2014.
+We do not currently have support groups available, but we are actively working towards creating a schedule!
+Check back soon!

-My family member does not speak English.
+My loved one does not speak English.
 Can s/he still attend?